You recorded a Demo. Now What?

 This search can also be broadened beyond the United States, should you consider representation world wide.

-Everyone has an Agent but Me!
+Everyone has an Agent but ME!

-Whether you're just starting off, or you're an experienced actor new to voice over, you may not have an agent representing you for voice over, or you maybe having difficulty acquiring said representation leaving you feeling hopeless, never to succeed because no agent will represent you.
+Not true.
+Whether you're just starting off, or you're an experienced actor new to voice over, you may not have an agent representing you for voice over, or you may be having difficulty acquiring said representation leaving you feeling hopeless, never to succeed because no agent will represent you.
 If you've done your due diligence to garner attention from a reputable agency and taken advantage of the opportunities available to you to get to know a particular agent/agency then it may be time to consider how to sweeten the pot and attract more bees!
 In the kitchen the expression goes, 'A watched pot never boils.'
 There's always something an actor can be working on to better their craft that will turn the heads of a casting director, or agent.
 Whatever your field of interest is in voice over, get to know it inside and out.
 Make it so that you are so busy perfecting your skills, constantly acting, that your tools stay sharp as a tack for that moment the agent does come your way.

 What should I do with my Demos?

-You should be very proud of the work you've done.
+You should be very proud of the work you have done.
 Show it off, but don't brag.
 With the advent of social media and the internet, the possibilities of where you can showcase your work are endless.
 If you have your own website, "demos" should be visible, if not front and center on your homepage.
 Whatever method you chose to display your demos, be sure it is simple, convenient and easily accessible - not five clicks into your website, or only by downloading a file.
 Use your best judgment and expect both praise and critique.

 What shouldn't I do with my Demos?